mhweiner/autorel/README.md

 # Commit Messages

 Commit messages are parsed to determine the version bump.
-They must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for automatic version bumping according to semantic versioning.
+They must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard specification.

-Here are some examples of commit messages and the resulting version bump (default configuration):
+Here are some examples of commit messages and the resulting [SemVer](https://semver.org) version bump (with default configuration):

 - `fix: fix a bug` -> `0.0.1`
 - `feat: add new feature` -> `0.1.0`